-The exact aetiology is poorly known although it is believed to have both genetic and acquired contributory components.
-An infectious agent (EBV) or at least catalyst have long been suspected due to the geographic distribution and presence of clusters of cases, however no agent has as yet been firmly identified.
+The exact etiology is poorly known although it is believed to have both genetic and acquired contributory components.
+An infectious agent (e.g. EBV), or at least a catalyst, has long been suspected due to the geographic distribution and presence of clusters of cases; however, no agent has yet been firmly confirmed.
 Some authors also suggested that "chronic cerebrospinal venous insufficiency" can cause or exacerbate MS but this theory has not been proven by further investigations 15.

-MS is believed to result from a cellular mediated autoimmune response against ones own myelin components, with loss of oligodendrocytes, with little or no axonal degeneration in acute phase; however, in late stage, loss of oligodendrocytes result in axonal degeneration.
+Multiple sclerosis is believed to result from a cell-mediated autoimmune response against one's own myelin components, with loss of oligodendrocytes, with little or no axonal degeneration in the acute phase; however, in later stages, loss of oligodendrocytes results in axonal degeneration.

-Demyelination occurs in discrete foci, termed plaques which range in size from a few millimetres to a few centimeters and are typically perivenular.
+Demyelination occurs in discrete perivenular foci, termed plaques, which range in size from a few millimetres to a few centimeters 19.

 Each lesion goes through three pathological stages: